NeTO:Neural Reconstruction of Transparent Objects with Self-Occlusion Aware Refraction-Tracing: Experiments

 \subsection{Comparisons}

-\textbf{Baselines.} We compare our method with the two strong state-of-the-art baselines: 1) DRT~\cite{lyu2020differentiable}, the most related work to ours, which also optimizes the geometry by the ray-location correspondences but it adopts explicit mesh as surface representation.
+\textbf{Baselines.} We compare our method with the two state-of-the-art baselines: 1) DRT~\cite{lyu2020differentiable}, the most related work to ours, which also optimizes the geometry by the ray-location correspondences but it adopts explicit mesh as surface representation.
 2) A data-driven deep learning based approach Li et al. [2020]~\cite{li2020through}.
 They generate a synthetic dataset of the transparent objects, and then learn geometric priors from the training data to reconstruct the objects.

 \textbf{Evaluation Protocols.} To evaluate the quality of reconstructed models, we calculate the metrics, accuracy, completeness, precision, recall, and F-score between the reconstructed model and the ground truth model.
-It should be noted that our method and DRT adopt the same dataset provided by DRT, so the input images and the ground truth models adopted by ours and DRT are the same.
-Although Li et al. experimented with transparent objects obtained from the same source, due to different manufacturing batches there are slight differences between the shapes, and therefore their results are compared to a different set of ground truth models.
+Our method and DRT adopt the same dataset provided by DRT, so the input images and the ground truth models adopted by ours and DRT are the same.
+Although Li et al. experimented with transparent objects obtained from the same source, due to different manufacturing batches, there are slight differences between the shapes, and therefore their results are compared to a different set of ground truth models.
 For fairness, the ground truth models of the two types are reshaped into the same scale for evaluation.
 We evaluate the reconstruction results with sparse views and with full dense views.

-\textbf{Reconstructions with sparse views.} The quantitative comparisons are presented in Table~\ref{table:compare}.
-As you can see, with sparse views (four views), our results outperform DRT and Li~et.al in terms of model completeness and accuracy.
+\textbf{Reconstructions with sparse views.} We conduct experiments under various sparsity levels.
+The sparse setting selects a small proportion of the camera views by consecutively sampling a view $I_i$ from every $sparsity = n$ camera index, i.e., $\{1, n+1, 2n+1, ... \}$.
+The quantitative comparisons with $sparsity=18, 8, 4$ are presented in Table~\ref{table:compare1}, Table~\ref{table:compare2} and Table~\ref{table:compare3} respectively.
+As you can see, with sparse views, our results outperform DRT and Li~\etal in terms of model completeness and accuracy.
 In addition to making quantitative comparisons, we render the model to visually observe the differences between our method and other methods.
-The qualitative comparisons are shown in Figure~\ref{compare_with_four_views}, and our method faithfully reconstructs the geometry with rich details, such as the tail of the Mouse , and the eyes of the Monkey.
-The reconstruction results produced by~\cite{li2020through} and~\cite{lyu2020differentiable} fail to reconstruct the rich geometric details and tend to over-smooth the surfaces.
+The qualitative comparisons are shown in Figure~\ref{compare_with_four_views}, and our method faithfully reconstructs the geometry with rich details, such as the leg of the Mouse and the eyes of the Monkey.
+The reconstruction results produced by~\cite{li2020through} and~\cite{lyu2020differentiable} do not work well to reconstruct the rich geometric details and tend to over-smooth the surfaces.